Crypto Beginner

 • Such schemes can lead to market manipulation, therefore affecting many other cryptos as well.

 Ever joined a long queue only to realize after a while that you were in the wrong one?
 Hate that, don’t you?
 Well, it’s way worse than that when it happens in the crypto space.
-The wrong queue here is usually led by a crypto pump-and-dump group.
-And the end result could be a scam.
+Crypto pump-and-dump groups usually lead the wrong queue in crypto.
+And the result could be a scam.
+But not all such groups are scams.

-In this article, we will outline a few signs that will help you recognize the signs if you fall prey to a crypto pump and dump.
+In this article, we will outline a few signs that will help you recognize the signs if you fall prey to a scam of this kind.
 We also offer tips on how to avoid them.

 How do crypto pump-and-dump groups work?